friendica/friendica-addons/openidconnect/README.md

 2. Enable the addon in the Friendica admin interface under `Admin -> Addons`
 3. Configure the addon under `Admin -> Addons -> OpenID Connect`

-For a canonical Authentik-specific setup guide, see `AUTHENTIK_SETUP.md`.

 ## Configuration

 The following options are available in the admin panel: